-- (a) We have not reported any amounts in our Summary Compensation Table with respect to "Change in Pension and Nonqualified Deferred Compensation" and, accordingly, the adjustments with respect to such items prescribed by the pay-versus-performance rules are not applicable to our analysis and no adjustments have been made. - (b) The amounts reflect the aggregate grant-date fair value reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year. - (c) In accordance with PvP Rules, the fair values of unvested and outstanding equity awards to our NEOs were remeasured as of the end of each fiscal year, and as of each vesting date, during the years displayed in the table above.
-The assumptions used for determining the fair values shown in this table are the same as those shown for the preceding table describing the calculations performed in arriving at compensation actually paid for our PEO. - (8) Total shareholder return is calculated by assuming that a \$100 investment was made on the day prior to the first fiscal year reported below and reinvesting all dividends until the last day of each reported fiscal year.
-Peer Group Total Shareholder Return is based on the S&P Consumer Discretionary Select Sector Index, which is what we have used for Item 201(e) purposes in our 10-K. - (9) The dollar amounts reported are the Company's net income reflected in the Company's audited financial statements. - (10)In the Company's assessment, adjusted EBITDA is the financial performance measure that is the most important financial performance measure (other than total shareholder return and net income) used by the Company in 2022 to link compensation actually paid to performance.
-For a reconciliation of our net income (loss) on a GAAP basis to adjusted net income (loss) to adjusted EBITDA, see "Non-GAAP Financial Measures Adjusted Net Income, Adjusted EBITDA and Adjusted EBTIDA Margin" in Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operation" in our Form 10-K for the fiscal year ended December 31, 2022.
+(a) We have not reported any amounts in our Summary Compensation Table with respect to "Change in Pension" and, accordingly, the adjustments with respect to such items prescribed by the pay-versus-performance rules are not relevant to our analysis and no adjustments have been made.

+(b) The amounts reflect the aggregate grant-date fair value reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year.

+- (c) In accordance with PvP Rules, the fair values of unvested and outstanding equity awards to our NEOs were remeasured as of the end of each fiscal year, and as of each vesting date, during the years displayed in the table above.
+The assumptions used for determining the fair values shown in this table do not differ materially from those used to determine the fair values disclosed as of the grant date of such awards. - (9) Total shareholder return is calculated by assuming that a \$100 investment was made on the day prior to the first fiscal year reported below and reinvesting all dividends until the last day of each reported fiscal year.
+Peer Group Total Shareholder Return is based on the S&P Consumer Discretionary Select Sector Index, which is what we have used for Item 201(e) purposes in our Annual Report. - (10) The dollar amounts reported are the Company's net income reflected in the Company's audited financial statements - (11) In the Company's assessment, revenue is the financial performance measure that is the most important financial performance measure (other than total shareholder return and net income) used by the Company in 2023 to link compensation actually paid to performance.
+This is a change from 2022, where Adjusted EBITDA was used as the primary performance measure for the Company's bonus structure because it functioned as a "gate" on whether the Company would pay out on bonuses in 2022.
+The Company's bonus structure was adjusted in 2023 to remove any gate feature, and be majority weighted by revenue.